Benefits of Leaf Litter Mulch in the Garden and How to Make It

 Making Leaf Mulch in 3 Easy Steps

-Creating leaf litter mulch from fallen leaves in your yard is a simple process that can be done in three easy steps: gathering fallen leaves, shredding the leaves, and spreading them as mulch in the garden.
+Creating leaf litter mulch from fallen leaves in your yard is simple.
+Gather fallen leaves, shred them, and spread them as mulch in the garden.

 Benefits of Leaf Litter Mulch in the Garden: lawnmower